randyzwitch/randyzwitch.github.io/_posts/2016-02-01-rsitecatalyst-version-1-4-7-release-notes.md

   - R
   - RSiteCatalyst
 ---
-It seems as though I missed release notes for version RSiteCatalyst 1.4.6, so we&#8217;ll do those and RSiteCatalyst 1.4.7 (now on CRAN) and the same time&#8230;
+It seems as though I missed release notes for version RSiteCatalyst 1.4.6, so we'll do those and RSiteCatalyst 1.4.7 (now on CRAN) and the same time...

 ## RSiteCatalyst 1.4.6